Modgey/twotwo-assistant/TwoTwo_ProjectPlan.md

 **Core Philosophy:** Everything runs locally for privacy and low latency.
 No cloud dependencies except optional web search.

-**Current Status:** Phase 1 (Foundation) and Phase 2 (Avatar) are complete.
-The avatar features a polished Emo-inspired design with hologram effects, cursor tracking, and expressive micro-animations.
+**Current Status:** Phases 1-4 complete.
+The avatar features a polished Emo-inspired design with hologram effects, voice interaction with robot voice effects (Claptrap/GLaDOS style), a premium minimal settings panel, and smart text display with adaptive positioning and alignment.
+Ready for Phase 5 (AI integration).

 ---